LIM-Climate-Causality/ATM_project/README.md

 # ATM_project
 Student project for the Advanced Training Module - ATM

+To automate the download of all files between 1950 and 2023 (for each month from January to December) using a bash script with wget.
 First, make the download_awssi.sh script executable.
 Then, run the script.

 ```chmod +x download_awssi.sh```